Two East Indian aunties meet on the street.

 Bolings are a sweet coconut semolina cookie that is made at Christmas time in most East Indian Catholic households!
 They are simple and easy to make and this yummy coconut treat can also be enjoyed as a tea-time snack any time of the year!

-Recipe for East Indian Bolings here!
+Recipe for Coconut Bolings here!

 15. Thalie Sweet